 - BA Combined Honours, Mathematics & Philosophy, University of Leeds (1972)

-MSc Consulting & Coaching for Change, HEC & Oxford University (2005)
+- MSc Consulting & Coaching for Change, HEC & Oxford University (2005)

-Visiting Professor, University of Leeds (2010)
+- Visiting Professor, University of Leeds (2010)

-MA Photography, Falmouth University (2018–19)
+- MA Photography, Falmouth University (2018–19)

-Mick is a Fellow of the Royal Society of Arts (FRSA, 2002).
-Mick and wife Ingrid have 6 children and 9 grandchildren, born in 6 countries, on 4 continents.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+I am also a Fellow of the Royal Photographic Society (FRPS), and a Fellow of the Royal Society of Arts (FRSA.)<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>